↑Top / Menu / Search

 Garton & King ironmongers & ironfounders, Exeter

-Inked - Garton & King ironmongers & ironfounders, Exeter.
+Inked - Garton & King ironmongers & ironfounders, Exeter

-Garton & King Limited
+Embossed - Garton & King Limited

-Embossed - the first stamp for the newly Limited company.
+Embossed - the first stamp for the newly Limited company

 Notes on examples of stationery